trustyuri/trustyuri-spec/README.md

 Hash values of trusty URIs are encoded in Base64 notation with some common modifications for making it safe to use them in URIs and filenames:

-> **Definition.**
+> **Definition 1.**
 > Every character that is a standard ASCII letter (`A-Z` or `a-z`), a digit
 > (`0-9`), a hyphen (`-`), or an underscore (`_`) is called a _Base64
 > character_, representing in this order the numbers from 0 to 63.
 There are no
 > other Base64 characters.

-As everybody who has access to the respective domain is free to define and use URIs at will, we can only be sure that a certain URI is a trusty URI once we have found and verified a content that matches the hash.
-For that reason, we need to introduce the concept of a _potential trusty URI_:
+Trusty URIs have the following structure:

-> **Definition.**
+> **Definition 2.**
-> If the last 25 characters of a URI are all Base64 characters, then this URI
-> is a _potential trusty URI_.
-The sequence of characters following the last
+> Every trusty URI ends with at least 25 Base64 characters.
+The sequence of
-> non-Base64 character is called the _tail_.
+> characters following the last non-Base64 character is called the _artifact

-Our concrete proposals only generate URIs with exactly 45 trailing Base64 characters, but we keep the definition open for future additions and extensions.
-Such character sequences consist of two parts:

-> **Definition.**
-> The first two characters of the tail of a potential trusty URI are called its
+> code_.
+The first two characters of the artifact code are called the _module
-> _identifier part_.
-The sequence of characters following the identifier part
+> identifier_.
+The sequence of characters following the module identifier
 > is called _data part_, which is identical to or contains a _hash part_.

+The current modules only generate URIs with exactly 45 trailing Base64 characters, but we keep the definition open for future additions and extensions.

-The first character of the _identifier part_ specifies the type of content and therefore the type of module; the second character is a version number of the module.
+The first character of the _module identifier_ specifies the type of content and therefore the type of module; the second character is a version number of the module.
 The main content of the _data part_ is the hash value, but it can also contain other information such as parameters and sub-types.
 Its concrete structure depends on the module.

+As everybody who has access to the respective domain is free to define and use URIs at will, we can only be sure that a certain URI is a trusty URI once we have found and verified a content that matches the hash.
+For that reason, we need to introduce the concept of a _potential trusty URI_:

+> **Definition 3.**
+> Every URI that could be a trusty URI according to the restrictions of
+> Definition 2, that has a module identifier matching a defined module, and
+> whose data part is consistent with the structural restrictions of the given
+> module (in particular with respect to its length) is called a _potential
+> trusty URI_.

 With these ingredients, trusty URIs can be _verified_:

-> **Definition.**
+> **Definition 4.**
 > Given a potential trusty URI and a digital artifact, if the identifier part
 > refers to an module that returns a hash value for the digital artifact
 > that is identical to the one encoded in the hash part, then the potential
 > trusty URI is a _verified trusty URI_ and the digital artifact is its
 > _verified content_.

-We can append a file extension like `.txt` or `.nq` to a trusty URI.
-The resulting URIs are technically no trusty URIs anymore, but it is easy to strip the extension and get the respective trusty URI from it.
+For convenience reasons, we can append a file extension like `.txt` or `.nq` to trusty URIs.
+The resulting URIs are technically no trusty URIs anymore, but it is easy to strip the extension and get the respective trusty URIs.

 Modules